typeoneerror-studios/node-html5video/README.md

     $ html5video --help

-or the short version

-    $ h5v -h

-## Using h5v From the Command Line
+## Using html5video From the Command Line

 ### The Basics

-The primary goal of `h5v` is to make video encoding a no-brainer.
-As such `h5v` only requires two options to run `src`, or `s` and `out`, or `o`.
+The primary goal of `html5video` is to make video encoding a no-brainer.
+As such `html5video` only requires two options to run `src`, or `s` and `out`, or `o`.
 These options specify the source video and the output video name (without extension) respectively.

-    $ h5v --src my_src_video.mov --out my_html5_video
+    $ html5video --src my_src_video.mov --out my_html5_video

 This will encode "my_html5_video.mp4" (h264), "my_html5_video.webm" (webm), and "my_html5_video.ogv" (ogg) from the source video, "my_src_video.mov".
 This will also save out a jpg called "poster.jpg" to serve as the poster image while your video loads.
-Note that all file paths are relative to the location from which you are executing `h5v`.
+Note that all file paths are relative to the location from which you are executing `html5video`.

 ### Resizing